oleggromov/oleggromov.com/content/articles/making-of-oxypogon/index.md

 });
 ```

 And the remaining code was more or less like a mess of configuration, ambiguous gulp plugins' calls mixed with file paths and weird processings of the intermediate data being in an unpredictable form and state — connected all together by gulp piping.
-I decided to take some parts away by moving the processing functions into `helpers/` directory like modules-functions to add some accuracy and tidiness.
+I decided to take some parts away by moving the processing functions into `helpers/` directory to add some accuracy and tidiness.
 This helped a little.
 I just got files like `helpers/previews/index.js`:

 ```
 var through = require('through2');